Steganography: Online challenge

 The puzzles that are presented by Cicada 3301 incorporate steganography with cryptography and other solving techniques since 2012.
-Puzzles involving steganography have also been featured in other alternate reality games.
+Puzzles involving steganography have also been featured in other alternative reality games.

 The communications of The May Day mystery incorporate steganography and other solving techniques since 1981.

 Computer malware

 It is possible to steganographically hide computer malware into digital images, videos, audio and various other files in order to evade detection by antivirus software.
 This type of malware is called stegomalware.
 It can be activated by external code, which can be malicious or even non-malicious if some vulnerability in the software reading the file is exploited.

 Stegomalware can be removed from certain files without knowing whether they contain stegomalware or not.
 This is done through content disarm and reconstruction (CDR) software, and it involves reprocessing the entire file or removing parts from it.
+Various methods can be employed within CDR software to counter stegomalware with varying levels of mitigation relative to visual integrity disruption.
 Actually detecting stegomalware in a file can be difficult and may involve testing the file behaviour in virtual environments or deep learning analysis of the file.

-Stegoanalysis
+Steganalysis

 Stegoanalytical algorithms

 Stegoanalytical algorithms can be cataloged in different ways, highlighting: according to the available information and according to the purpose sought.